sidebase/nuxt-auth/docs/guide/authjs/session-data.md

 ## Inject data into the Session

 After enriching the JWT token with additional data, you can now access this data inside the `session` callback.
-The `session` callback is made everytime that the session data is requested.
+The `session` callback is invoked every time the session data is requested.
 This can happen when using `useAuth`, `getServerSideSession` or when the session is refreshed.

 ```ts
 import { NuxtAuthHandler } from '#auth'